synapse-medicine/foundation-interview/README.md

 ## Provided material

 * A non-functional PHP backend to reimplement in Go.
-* A React application that displays an autocomplete for medical specialties and allows listing related generic medications.
+* A React application that displays an autocomplete for medical specialities and allows listing related generic medications.
 * A Dockerfile and a Docker Compose.
 * A basic CI using GitHub Actions.